Barbara A. Ambrose: National Autonomous University of Mexico

 Ambrose began her career first as a National Science Foundation International Postdoctoral fellow (2000-2002) and then as a Postdoctoral Fellow (2002–2003) at the National Autonomous University of Mexico (UNAM) in Mexico.
 During this time, her work was also focused on floral evo-devo in Lacandonia schismatica, a monocot with inside-out flowers.

 Massey University

-Ambrose was next a Lecturer in the Institute of Molecular BioScience (IMBS) at Massey University in New Zealand from October 2003 until August 2008, where here research focused on the control of plant development at the molecular level, including Evo-Devo research related to fruit.
+Ambrose was next a Lecturer in the Institute of Molecular BioScience (IMBS) at Massey University in New Zealand from October 2003 until August 2008, where her research focused on the control of plant development at the molecular level, including Evo-Devo research related to fruit.
 At Massey, Ambrose was involved in the planning of the Manawatu Microscopy & Imaging Centre (MMIC).
 She also developed a course in Plant Development and worked on a project with Plant Biology and Massey gardening staff to label plants in the living collection, making this collection more accessible.

 City University of New York

-Since 2008, Ambrose has been an Adjunct Professor for the Graduate Center, City University of New York (CUNY) in the Plant Science subprogram where she has taught courses on Plant Development and Comparative Morphology of Vascular Plants.
+Since 2008, Ambrose has been an adjunct professor for the Graduate Center, City University of New York (CUNY) in the Plant Science subprogram where she has taught courses on Plant Development and Comparative Morphology of Vascular Plants.